-- 4 Copy the created batch file (zenworks.bat) to any location. - 5 Shutdown the device and take a snapshot.

-6 Specify the batch script path in the Post -synchronization script name, while creating the linked clone desktop pool.
-For example: C:\zenworks.bat

-The path of the batch file must be the same location that you copied in Step 4.
+- 8d Copy the created batch file (zenworks.bat) to any location. - 8e Shutdown the device and take a snapshot. - 8f Specify the batch script path in the Post-synchronization script name, while creating the linked clone desktop pool.
+For example: C:\zenworks.bat - The path of the batch file must be the same location that you copied in Step 8d. - 9 Shutdown the device and take a snapshot.

-IMPORTANT: For the existing pool, before recomposing perform Step 1 to Step 5, then add the Post -synchronization script (Guest Customization > Post -synchronization script).
+IMPORTANT: For the existing pool, before recomposing perform Step 8a to Step 8e, then add the Post -synchronization script (Guest Customization > Post -synchronization script).